zprobinson/bulma-react-atoms/README.md

 1. e.g. `npm i control-bulma-atoms --registry http://icsi-teamsrvr:8081/`
 1. You're done!

-# Careful with this approach, however...
+Careful with this approach, however...
 If there are naming conflicts (some other shmuck published a public npm package called `control-bulma-atoms`), and you forgot the `--registry` flag, you will grab **their** version of the package instead of _our_ wonderful package!
 The recommended approach is to update your npm configuration via `npm set registry http://icsi-teamsrvr:8081/` and never have to worry about it again.

-1. Navigate to your project directory where you'd like to use this component library.
-2. Run the following command:
-   1. `npm install control-bulma-react --registry http://localhost:4873`

 You should now be ready to use `control-bulma-atoms`!